Edit Compensator Dynamics

 To add poles and zeros directly from an editor plot, right-click the plot area

-and, under Add Pole/Zero, select the type of pole/zero
+and, under Add Pole or Zero, select the type of pole/zero

 you want to add.
 In the editor plot, the app displays the editable compensator poles